-- 1. Permanent part-time (PPT) classifies an employee who will work at least 48 weeks in the year, over 1560 hours but less than 2080 hours. - 2.
+- 1. ACA Employee classifies an employee who will work at least 48 weeks in the year, over 1560 hours but less than 2080 hours. - 2.
 Part-time I (PTI) classifies an employee who will work over 1000 hours and less than 1560 hours. - 3.
 Part-time II (PTII) classifies an employee who will work less than 1000 hours per year. - 4.
-Benefits are only available to employees on current active status. - 5.
-Health insurance as required through the Affordable Health Care Act will be offered. - 6.
-IMRF participation is required for all PPT employees.
+Short-term 40 (ST40) classifies an employee who will work less than 1000 hours but are expected to work at least 16 weeks at an average of 40 hours per week. - 5.
+Benefits are only available to employees on current active status. - 6.
+Health insurance as required through the Affordable Health Care Act will be offered. - 7.
+IMRF participation is required for all ACA employees.

-11.14.02 Permanent Part-Time (PPT) Benefits
+11.14.02 ACA Employee Benefits

-- 7. PPT employees will receive the same benefits as full-time employees, as outlined in Section 11.12.13, statements 1 through 12. - 8.
-Personal time off (PTO) will be extended to all PPT employees based upon the employee's continuous years of service as outlined in the chart below PTO may be used for any reason, including vacation and illness or injury.
+- 8. ACA employees will receive the same benefits as full-time employees, as outlined in Section 11.12.13, statements 1 through 12. - 9.
+Personal time off (PTO) will be extended to all ACA employees based upon the employee's continuous years of service as outlined in the chart below PTO may be used for any reason, including vacation and illness or injury.
 PTO should be scheduled in advance whenever possible.
-PTO will accrue based on hours worked per pay period, and shall be based upon hire date or promotion date.
+PTO will accrue based on hours worked per pay period, and shall be based upon hire date (anniversary date).
 Employees should limit the use of unpaid time off to a maximum of 40 hours per calendar year.
 Failure to do so may jeopardize the possibility of being scheduled for future hours.
 A maximum of one-half of the PTO time earned may be carried forward to the following year.
 Compensation will not be granted for any unused days except for terminated employees, where all accrued and unused PTO time will be paid in full.